GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/6_Predictions.md

 ![](6_Predictions_files/figure-gfm/unnamed-chunk-14-2.png)<!-- -->

-Make a raster of the distances from colonies on Zavodovski.
+### Make a raster of the distances from a colony on Zavodovski

 ``` r
 Zav1_lat<- -56.291598